 A good menu incorporates local and seasonal ingredients.
 These days, you'll find everything from risotto, to tapas, to Asian-fusion dishes on the menu.
 Restaurants typically provide a three-course menu, a good-value early bird special, and the regional specialties.

 When it comes to pub grub, these days it can be Ireland's best eating value.
 This hearty comfort food is served in friendly surroundings for about $20 a plate.
 Pub menus consist of traditional dishes, such as Irish stew (mutton with mashed potatoes, onions, carrots, and herbs), fish-and-chips, bangers-and-mash (sausages and mashed potatoes), and coddle (bacon, pork sausages, potatoes, and onions stewed in layers).
 In Dublin, you can enjoy your Guinness stew alongside traditional music, with experiences like the Musical Pub Crawl Dinner Show.
-The venerable Brazen Head pub also hosts a "Food, Folklore, and Fairies" evening (more culturally highbrow than it sounds), where a filling three-course meal is punctuated by soulful Irish history and fascinating Irish mythology, with occasional live trad tunes in between.
+O'Shea's Merchant Pub also hosts a "Food, Folklore, and Fairies" evening (more culturally highbrow than it sounds), where a filling three-course meal is punctuated by soulful Irish history and fascinating Irish mythology, with occasional live trad tunes in between.

 Kinsale, in the south of Ireland, is one of the country's gourmet capitals, offering a satisfying mix of upscale traditional fare and creative modern cuisine.
 Local competition is fierce, and restaurants offer inventive, tempting menus.
 In the ever-changing restaurant scene, it's worth a short stroll to assess your options, from cheap and cheery to white-tablecloth elegant.
 In this seafaring town, seafood is king.
 The most popular restaurant in town is Fishy Fishy Café, buzzing with the energy of happy diners savoring a taste of the sea.
 You have to love a restaurant that displays photos of the people who catch its fish.